kklamberty/3601-lab1_HTML-CSS/LABTASKS.md

   any of the CSS work.
 - If you want to load Google Fonts you'll want to add those tags to your HTML so they'll be available in your CSS.
-(There are ways to do this entirely in CSS but there are certain advantages do doing in the HTML when we start using Angular, so we'll do it that way here.)
+(There are ways to do this entirely in CSS but there are certain advantages to doing it in the HTML when we start using Angular, so we'll do it that way here.)

 Be intentional and sparing with your use of absolute sizes for things like font and location.
 Your style sheet should make the web page look nice for both a phone and